weaviate/weaviate-io/developers/weaviate/api/graphql/additional-properties.md

 ### Feature Projection

-Because Weaviate stores all data in a vector space, you can visualize the results according to the results of your query.
-The feature projection is intended to reduce the dimensionality of the object's vector into something easily suitable for visualizing, such as 2d or 3d.
-The underlying algorithm is exchangeable, the first algorithm to be provided is [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
+Use feature projection to reduce the results' vectors to 2d or 3d for easy visualization.
+Currently [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) is used.

 To tweak the feature projection optional parameters (currently GraphQL-only) can be provided.
 The values and their defaults are: